 Depression, even if it's severe, usually improves with medications or psychological counseling (psychotherapy) or both.
-If you or someone close to you thinks you may be depressed, talk to your doctor or a mental health provider.
-Have the courage to ask for advice or seek help when you need it.
+If you or someone close to you thinks you may be depressed, talk to your doctor or a mental health professional.
+It's a sign of strength to ask for advice or seek help when you need it.

 Many effective treatments are available for depression.
 So don't try to tough out male depression on your own — the consequences could be devastating.

 From Mayo Clinic to your inbox

 Sign up for free, and stay up to date on research advancements, health tips and current health topics, like COVID-19, plus expertise on managing health.